PostHog/posthog.com/contents/handbook/company/management.md

 ## How do I make sure my direct reports are happy and productive?

-1. Do [regular 1:1s](/handbook/company/1-1s) every week or every other week
+1. Schedule [regular 1:1s](/handbook/company/1-1s) every week or every other week
 1. Do a [performance review](/handbook/people/feedback#performance-reviews) every six months

 ## What does setting context mean?